tjchaplin/tjchaplin.github.io/_posts/2015-03-09-The-Erlang-Diaries---Simple-Unit-Testing.md

 		?assert(Result == <<"hehe">>).
 	```

-Now that the test has been written, it is time to make it pass.
+Now you have a failing test!
+Go on to the next step and make it pass.

 ## Making it pass